 The low FODMAP diet, and IBS dietary advice in general, can also seem overwhelming and contradictory.
 Hang in there, there are a lot of clear, easy steps to take that should get you feeling better quickly.

 First of all, before you can even accept a diagnosis of IBS, let alone start a low FODMAP diet, you need to be tested for gluten intolerance (celiac), fructose intolerance, and lactose intolerance.
 All of these can mimic IBS but they are different problems, and require different dietary strategies.

-, Dr. Sue Shepherd at Monash University in Australia, touched on these crucial issues in her actual scientific research papers, but somehow that info is often dropped as her research is disseminated down the line to America, and from medical papers to more patient-oriented publications.
+, Dr. Sue Shepherd at Monash University in Australia, touched on these crucial issues in her actual scientific research papers.
+Somehow those details are often dropped as her research is disseminated down the line to America, from medical papers to more patient-oriented publications.
 If you follow a low FODMAP diet, make sure you are accounting for this oversight so you can get the best results possible.

 Remember that with IBS, it is also a matter of HOW you eat, not just WHAT you eat.

 It can also be complicated, which is why it's supposed to be done with a registered dietitian.
-It is a serious concern if someone just eliminates all high FODMAPS foods, probably unnecessarily, as you would end up with a very nutrient-poor diet as a result.
+It is a serious problem to just eliminate all high FODMAPS foods, probably unnecessarily, as you'll end up with a very nutrient-poor diet as a result.

 , and the healthy bacteria of the gut.
 As a result, the low FODMAP diet is not suggested on a permanent basis, and research into the consequences of a low FODMAP diet is continuing.